Dougsworth/SimpleBootstrapForm/README.md

 # SimpleBootstrapForm
-A simple practice regsitration form using bootsrap
+A simple practice registration form using bootsrap